-On a hot summer’s day, the mere thought of this smooth, pale-green soup will a cooling wave rippling through you.
+On a hot summer’s day, the mere thought of this smooth, pale-green soup will send a cooling wave rippling through you.
 What’s more, you won’t work up a sweat in the kitchen as this is ready in a matter of minutes – with minimal cooking!

-Although this dish looks light, generous amounts of protein (from yogurt, kefir, salmon and eggs) and healthy fats (avocado and salmon) will keep you sated for hours.
+Although this dish looks light, generous amounts of protein (from yogurt, kefir, salmon, and eggs) and healthy fats (avocado and salmon) will keep you sated for hours.
 Lemon and dill inject hints of Scandinavia.

 Cold Cucumber Soup

 - 8 oz smoked salmon shredded or cut into small pieces